alexwlchan/alexwlchan.net/src/_articles/2020/2020-04-16-adventures-in-embodiment.md

 What works for me may not work for you, especially if gender isn't an issue, but there are definitely things you can try.

 I hope this overview of my thoughts around embodiment was interesting -- and maybe even persuaded you to try your experiments!

-If you want to chat about any of this stuff, hit me up [on Twitter](https://twitter.com/alexwlchan).